txomon/architecture-demo-docker/README.md

   * Deploy with nginx reverse proxy
   * Business decision for cancelled tasks, as redis with current implementation would get filled with cancelled tasks.

+Also, although not needed for production ready, I would add:

+  * Scripts to inject data in rabbitmq and redis to simulate the other part

 ### WebSockets